Using Epoxy Coating On Limestone Countertops

 But, etching can be repaired to "like-new" condition in most cases rather easily using

-ETCH REMOVER / Marble Polishing Paste on polished (shiny) marble, limestone or travertine.
+ETCH REMOVER / Marble Polishing product on polished (shiny) marble, limestone or travertine.

 And on honed etching can be repaired cheaply and quickly in nearly every case following instructions in the